SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 6. **Try not to overtrain your model.** You don't need to keep teaching the model something it learned 50 steps ago.
 7. **[Raise awareness of the issue.](https://arxiv.org/abs/1906.02243)** Normalise responsible use of compute.
 8. **Explore scheduling.** It may be possible to train your model when renewable energy is more plentiful.
-9. **Explore doing it on-site, instead of the Cloud.** Generally speaking, hyperscale datacentres can take advantage of economies of scale and access renewable energy more cheaply.
+9. **Weigh up the pros and cons of doing it on-site or in the Cloud.** Generally speaking, hyperscale datacentres can take advantage of economies of scale and access renewable energy more cheaply.
 However, if your institution has High Performance Computing (HPC) facilities that you can access, there may be greater opportunities for collaboration and optimisation, compared to renting your compute off Amazon, Google or Microsoft.
 [Shao et al. (2022)](https://doi.org/10.1016/j.enbuild.2022.112308) review some metrics for data centre energy efficiency.
 10. **Support responsible use with UX design.** If you are building something, that may mean making it deliberately *less* fascinating and immersive.
 In this space, user engagement in itself is not a measure of success.
 For more information on minimal UX design, see the ["Minimal Computing" section]({{< relref path="../toolkit/minimal-computing.md" >}})) of this Toolkit.

 ## Then it gets complicated